What is YWAM?

 - Storage – Please bear in mind as you pack that it’s only 12 weeks before you’ll be leaving for outreach.
 You’ll need to pack up your things before you go, and our storage space is limited.

-During certain quarters at YWAM Louisville, you can customize your DTS by adding an elective (like the Basketball DTS or Music & Worship DTS).
+At YWAM Louisville, you can customize your DTS by adding an elective (like the basketball elective or music & worship elective).
 The core elements of DTS are the same; the special focus adds the opportunity to develop skill in something you’re passionate about, while learning more of God’s design for you to make a kingdom impact with the gifts He’s given you.

 We have a couple of keyboards and some percussion instruments (including a drum set) on hand, but it’s best to bring your own instrument so that you’ll have it available to you.
 Get in touch with us for questions on specifics.